-The subways that run beneath the central part of Sapporo are essential for sightseeing.
-You can access almost all of the major sightseeing spots of the city by subway.
-The subway is easy to use at an affordable cost guaranteed to make your sightseeing even more enjoyable.
+The Sapporo subway system is essential for sightseeing.
+You can access virtually all of the city's major sightseeing spots via the subway.
+The subway is easy to use at an affordable cost, guaranteed to make your sightseeing even more enjoyable.

-The subway lines run from the city center in all directions of the compass.
-The trains depart frequently and are ideal for sightseeing as there are subway stations at nearly all major sightseeing spots and within easy walking distance.
+Sapporo's subway lines run from the city center in all compass directions.
+Trains depart frequently and are ideal for sightseeing as there are subway stations at nearly all major sightseeing spots and within easy walking distance.

 - Tip 2: Remember Sapporo Station!

 - Sapporo Station is directly connected to the JR Sapporo Station, so it is an easy three-minute walk underground after you arrive at JR Sapporo Station via the JR Rapid Airport Train that departs New Chitose Airport.
 Once at the subway Sapporo Station you can board either the Namboku Line or the Toho Line.

 - Odori Station is located right in the middle of Odori Park, a sightseeing spot around which there are many things to see and places to eat.
 At Odori Station you can transfer to any of the other lines, including the Tozai Line.
 If you are looking for somewhere to eat, the Susukino Station is right in the middle of the Susukino district which is famous for offering all sorts of entertainment.

 2. Map of Sapporo Municipal Subway Lines

 Each Sapporo subway line is color-coded, and transfer stations are clearly indicated.
 The line color and route for each are given below.